airbnb/ts-migrate/packages/ts-migrate/README.md

 # Reignore

-If you are in sutiation when you made some big project-wise changes, update of the common library like TypeScript, React or Redux or improve types for the large codebase.
+If you are in a situation where you made some big project-wise changes, update of the common library like TypeScript, React or Redux or improve types for the large codebase.
 As a result of these operations, you might get quite a few TypeScript compilation errors.
 There are two ways to proceed:

  1) Fix all the errors (ideal, but time-consuming).
  2) Make the project compilable and fix errors gradually.